 You may also call

 The New Hampshire

 Commission for Human Rights

 at 603-271-2767

 or write

 The Commission at

 163 Loudon Road,

 Concord, NH 03301

 Neither the Publisher nor the

 advertiser will be liable for

 misinformation, typographically

 errors, etc. hereincontained.
 The

 Publisher reserves the right to

-refuse any advertising.

-On this Memorial Day, Meredith Landing Real Estate remembers those who made the ultimate sacrifice for our freedom.
+CLASSIFIED SELLS IT ALL On this Memorial Day, Meredith Landing Real Estate remembers those who made the ultimate sacrifice for our freedom.
 We Honor You.